jupyter/jupyter.github.io/install.md

 If installing using `pip install --user`, you must add the user-level `bin` directory to your `PATH` environment variable in order to launch `jupyter lab`.

-## Getting started with the classic Jupyter Notebook
+## Getting started with the Classic Notebook

-### Prerequisite: Python

-While Jupyter runs code in many programming languages, Python is a requirement (Python 3.3 or greater, or Python 2.7) for installing the JupyterLab or the classic Jupyter Notebook.

-### Installing Jupyter Notebook using Conda

 ### conda

-We recommend installing Python and Jupyter using the conda package manager.
-The [miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution includes a minimal Python and conda installation.
+We recommend installing the notebook using the conda package manager.
+The [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [miniforge](https://github.com/conda-forge/miniforge/) distributions include a minimal conda installation.

 Then you can install the notebook with: